Last updated on December 1, 2022 by Wandering our World

 There are separate menus for breakfast, lunch and dinner depending on what time you visit.
 But as for what we recommend, The Monte Cristo is hands down a crowd favorite and features a turkey, ham, Swiss cheese, cheddar and mayo sandwich, battered and fried.
 Served with strawberry compote and sour cream, it’s an absolute hit and a perfect road trip treat!

+Make sure to not miss out on their Fish and Fries combo which consists of hand breaded haddock, fries and coleslaw.
 The Timberline pot roast they serve for dinner is also really good and will transport you back to your grandma’s kitchen.
 The portion size is large and is served with pan jus, new potatoes, Spanish onions and tomatoes.
 Finish your meal off with a butter cake to end on an absolutely high note.

 The staff are really friendly and welcoming and food is brought out fast despite being made from scratch.
 The restaurant is open from 7:00 a.m. to 9:00 p.m.
 Sunday through Thursday and from 7:00 a.m. to 9:30 p.m.
 Friday and Saturday.
 This is easily one of the best restaurants in Beaver, Utah, and a blessing for early birds and night owls!